Is it Depression or Natural Grief?

 My dear friend Rose, who is in the final stage of her life, shared a recent frustration.
 Her chemo is no longer working to control the pain and the hospice/palliative care team has come on board to help with her end of life comfort care.
 She loves the team members and can see they have the highest intent for her well-being.
 Rose feels safe and seen by them and knows they are doing the best they can with the medications available.
 We have talked about the fact that end of life pain management is an art needing constant refinement as the body progresses to death.
 She understands this but has an incredibly sensitive constitution and is feeling the effects of the more potent meds quite dramatically.
 The steroids, as expected, are miraculous for inflammation and her back pain, but causing her some anxiety.
 She just finished a round of palliative radiation to tackle and shrink the culprit which is a tumour in her spine.
 This treatment is also designed for better pain management.
 Rose is very conscious and observant and finding the sensations of the new medications cascading through her body unique and so foreign to what she is used to.
-The narcotics are making her "feel a bit off”.
+Some of the stronger medications are making her "feel a bit off”.
 She is learning to adapt to her body’s needs and the constant new normal for pain management.
 Rose is finding this next stage difficult to come to terms with but is doing her best to surrender to the dramatic changes her body is now going through.

 Despite the pain, Rose went on an Alaskan cruise a number of weeks ago with a friend and has been out frequently to social events as well as local mini-trips to visit friends.
 Though independent, Rose is not afraid to reach out for help and is honest with her needs.
 Our conversation helped her explore the surfacing emotions more fully.
-At this time she has chosen not to take the anti-depressant.
+At this time she has chosen not to take the anti-depressant (working with her doctor).
 She is already adjusting to the new approach to pain management and now coming to greater terms with the fact her body is actively dying.
 Rose said that this is a new and curious experience as well.
 Different physical sensations are now at play than what she is used to; the body slowly shutting down and losing its baseline life force.

 Dr. Alan Wolfelt runs the Center for Loss in Colorado and is known internationally as an author, bereavement counsellor, and educator.
 Over the years he has taught me a great deal about companioning those during vulnerable times.
 Many who offer services in the end of life field have been influenced by his work and writings.
 I love his philosophy and approach to care!!!